|

 experience is as someone who grew up in the

-machines, but who, a few years ago, decided
+windows machines, but who, a few years ago,

-the jump to a Mac.
-I've never regretted it.
+and make the jump to a Mac.
+I've never

-For me, it was the right choice.
-Not having
+regretted it.
+For me, it was the right

 |